Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Introduction

-We conclude this introduction with Subsection \ref{s_introre}, where we describe the equations of interest and the standard way to formulate the problem of computing periodic solutions as a BVP.
+We conclude this introduction with Subsection \ref{s_introre}, where we describe the equations of interest and the standard way to formulate the problem of computing periodic solutions as a Boundary Value Problem (BVP).
 The rest of the paper is divided into three main sections.
-Section \ref{s_piecewise} describes the piecewise orthogonal collocation method in practice.
+Section \ref{s_piecewise} describes the piecewise orthogonal collocation method for REs.
 Section \ref{s_convergence} deals with the theoretical convergence of the method by illustrating how the relevant analysis can be based on the abstract approach in \cite{mas15NM}.
-The key points of the proofs of the propositions therein, which feature the most interesting differences with respect to the proof in \cite{ab20mas} for RFDEs, are presented in Appendix \ref{s_appendix}.
-Finally, Section \ref{s_results} shows the results of some numerical experiments on REs from population dynamics.
-In particular, those in Subsection \ref{s_numerical} confirm the order of convergence of the method obtained theoretically in Section \ref{s_convergence}, while those in Subsection \ref{s_applications} are meant to show related bifurcations by using the method within a continuation framework.
+An important part of the proof is collected in Appendix \ref{s_appendix}, in order to not interrupt the reading flow.
+Finally, Section \ref{s_results} shows the results of some numerical experiments on REs from population dynamics, also in view of bifurcation analysis.
 Python demos are freely available at \url{http://cdlab.uniud.it/software}.